dar-io/archive_dario.tv/_posts/2017-02-12-videos-of-the-day-promo.markdown

   - Theme-Classes: block-mt block-mb bg-gray-100
     Pattern-Image:
-    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-7 col-xl-6 col-xl-6 mb-4 mr-xl-5
     Subheading: THE APPROACH
     H2-Heading:
     Description:

       - H3-Heading: Bringing designs to life
-      - Paragraph: "Designing only static designs is no longer an option.
-As a visual and interactive designer, my goal is to put my designs as much as possible in context they to real world experiences.
+      - Paragraph: "Static designs are no longer an option.
+As a visual and interactive designer, my goal is to bring designs to life and insert them in context with real world experiences.
 Such as demoing the interaction in native devices."

       - Paragraph: "I follow three rules in picking the best tools to prototype my designs.
 These are:"